ArtyMcLabin/Meta-Runtime-Research/README.md

-A project aiming to research the C++14 Meta-Programming calculation efficiency compared to regular runtime , and integrate the compilation as part of the "actual runtime" to acompish enormours performance boost.
+A project aiming to research the C++14 Meta-Programming calculation efficiency compared to regular runtime , and integrate the compilation as part of the "actual runtime" to accompish enormous performance boost.

 Reason:\
 while writing another metaprogram (the "Max Sub Array" solution), i've noticed one very exciting effect - the more input is proccessed,